Tutorial

 end

-Note that the Absinthe Plug we are adding are pointing to a Schema file that I also need to create before I can start the server.
+Note that the Absinthe Plug we are adding is pointing to a Schema file that I also need to create before I can start the server.

-Also note that the Graphiql interface are only accessible in dev.
+Also note that the GraphiQL interface is only accessible in dev.

 STEP 2 - Getting to the first query

-As I mentioned above, we already have an existing json endpoint and a database storage for products.
-So what I want to do is to just hook up with that.
+As I mentioned above, we already have an existing JSON endpoint and a database storage for products.
+So what I want to do is just hook up with that.

 Create the file: